Salmonidae

-Salmonids have a relatively primitive appearance among the teleost fish, with the pelvic fins being placed far back, and an adipose fin towards the rear of the back.
-They have slender bodies, with rounded scales and forked tails, and their mouths contain a single row of sharp teeth.
-Although the smallest species is just 13 cm long as an adult, most are much larger, with the largest reaching 2 m.
+Salmonids have a relatively primitive appearance among teleost fish, with the pelvic fins being placed far back, and an adipose fin towards the rear of the back.
+They have slender bodies with rounded scales and forked tail fins, and their mouths contain a single row of sharp teeth.
+Although the smallest salmonid species is just 13 cm long for adults, most salmonids are much larger, with the largest reaching 2 m.

-All salmonids spawn in fresh water of upper reaches of rivers and creeks, but in many cases, the fish spend most of their adult lives at sea or in brackish estuaries, returning to the rivers only to reproduce.
-This lifecycle is described as anadromous.
-Salmonids are carnivorous predators of the middle food chain, feeding on small crustaceans, aquatic insects and smaller fish, and in turn being preyed upon by larger predators.
-Many species of salmonids are thus considered keystone organisms important for both freshwater and terrestrial ecosystems due to the biomass transfer provided by their mass migration between oceanic and inland waterbodies.
+All salmonids are migratory fish that spawn in the shallow gravel beds of freshwater headstreams, spend the growing juvenile years in rivers, creeks, small lakes and wetlands, but migrate downstream upon maturity and spend most of their adult lives at much larger waterbodies.
+Many salmonid species are euryhaline and migrate to the sea or brackish estuaries as soon as they approach adulthood, returning to the upper streams only to reproduce.
+Such sea-run life cycle is described as anadromous, and other freshwater salmonids that migrate purely between lakes and rivers are considered potamodromous.
+Salmonids are carnivorous predators of the middle food chain, feeding on smaller fish, crustaceans, aquatic insects and larvae, tadpoles and sometimes fish eggs (even those of their own kind), and in turn being preyed upon by larger predators.
+Many species of salmonids are thus considered keystone organisms important for both freshwater and terrestrial ecosystems due to the biomass transfer provided by their mass migration from oceanic to inland waterbodies.

 Evolution

-Current salmonids comprise three lineages, taxonomically treated as subfamilies: Coregoninae (freshwater whitefishes), Thymallinae (graylings), and Salmoninae (trout, salmon, char, taimens and lenoks).
+Current salmonids comprise three main clades taxonomically treated as subfamilies: Coregoninae (freshwater whitefishes), Thymallinae (graylings), and Salmoninae (trout, salmon, char, taimens and lenoks).
 Generally, all three lineages are accepted to allocate a suite of derived traits indicating a monophyletic group.

+The suborder Salmonoidei, containing only Salmonidae, is one of two extant clades within the order Salmoniformes, which first appeared during the Santonian and Campanian stages of the Late Cretaceous.
+The other is the Esocoidei, which contains the pikes and mudminnows.
+Formerly, many more families were included within this group, but all have since been reclassified into their own orders.
+During the early 21st century, Salmoniformes was redefined to include only Salmonidae as a monotypic order.
+However, as recent phylogenetic studies have affirmed the relationship between the Salmonoidei and Esocoidei, the latter have returned to being considered a suborder of Salmoniformes.It is thought that salmon and pike diverged from one another during the Cretaceous, but until 2025, there was no fossil evidence of salmonids occurring during this time period.
+In 2025, the earliest known fossil salmonid, Sivulliusalmo alaskensis, was described from the early Maastrichtian-aged Prince Creek Formation of Alaska, with indeterminate remains of this genus also being identified from the older Campanian-aged Dinosaur Park Formation of Alberta.
+The occurrence of Sivulliusalmo in these northern habitats suggests that the modern salmonid preference for cool, high-latitude waters is an ancient, conserved trait.